Yasmin-FY/ai-heart-project/docs/about.md

 ### Contact
 You can reach us by email at aiheartproject@gmail.com.

-Find us on Discord soon!
+Join us on [Discord](https://discord.gg/qCddXfnkz)!
+Here you can participate in discussions and collaborate on research and engineering projects related to AI safety.

 ### The Team